repo-racers/repo-racers/docs/contribution/contribution-guidelines.md

 # Contribution Guidelines

-## For Anyone

-Contributions to this project are released to the public under the project's open source license.
+## Contributions to this repo are very welcome

+All contributions accepted by the project crew will be released to the public under the project's open source license.

 Please note that this project is released with a [Contributor Code of Conduct](./code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

+For a great article with advice and inspiration regarding how to contribute to open source projects we recommend this [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).

+## Step by step guide

 ### File a GitHub issue